FOLIO-FSE/shell-utilities/README.md

 # FOLIO utilities

 DISCLAIMERS: This collection of lightweight self-contained utilities comes without any warranty or support.
-Used improperly, they can do enormous damage to FOLIO systems, so don't assume any individual function is safe for your purposes -- using it safely may require procedural and/or data prerequisites that you won't be warned about.
+Used improperly, they can do enormous damage to FOLIO systems, so don't assume any individual function is safe for your purposes.
+There may be procedural or data prerequisites you won't be warned about, and changes to FOLIO itself might make methods that previously worked problematic.

 Some scripts allow you to do things FOLIO is not designed to support.
 Please be prudent and considerate so everyone gets the best experience and the FOLIO API remains as unlimited as possible.